18 search results for g proteins

 - from soybean expands the diversity of G-protein networks," in the New Phytologist.

 Mammals have many G-proteins.
 These proteins bind GTP (small molecules) and hydrolyze it to GDP.
 The G-proteins are active only when GTP bound.
 Binding is a key process because that is when the signaling can occur.
 Mammals’ G-proteins are very quick to hydrolyze bound GTP, demonstrated that soybean has two types of G-proteins, two that hydrolyze GTP slowly and two that work

 - Sona Pandey

-Heterotrimeric G-proteins (referred to as G-proteins hereafter) consisting of Gα, Gβ and Gγ subunits and the Regulator of G, exist in their function and regulation.
-In plants, G-proteins integrate a wide range of signals related, and the current data show that G-proteins are involved in regulation of processes that directly affect
+Heterotrimeric G-proteins (referred to as G-proteins hereafter) consisting of Gα, Gβ and Gγ subunits and the Regulator of G-protein Signaling (RGS) proteins control some, , G-proteins integrate a wide range of signals related to multiple hormones, environmental sensing, are significantly more diverse than previously thought and the current data show that G-proteins

 - Intern’s Experience Furthers Efforts to Develop More Productive Crops